-We choose an A1 quadruped robot as our testbed [34].
+We choose an A1 quadruped robot as our testbed [33].
 It is a high-dimensional system with 12 actuated joints.
-To initialize the LLM policy, we train an RL policy in Isaac Gym [24] using Proximal Policy Optimization (PPO) [36].
-This training is based on the training recipe from [35].
-Subsequently, we ground the LLM in Mujoco [43], a high-fidelity, physics-based simulator.
-Our LLM policy operates at 10 Hz [11] and is then tracked by a low-level joint PD controller at 200 Hz.
-The P and D gains are set at 20 and 0.5, respectively.
+To initialize the LLM policy, we train an RL policy in Isaac Gym [23] using Proximal Policy Optimization (PPO) [35].
+This training is based on the training recipe from [34].
+Subsequently, we ground the LLM in Mujoco [42], a high-fidelity, physics-based simulator.
+Our LLM policy operates at 10 Hz and is then tracked by a low-level joint PD controller at 200 Hz.
+The PD gains for this controller are set at 20 and 0.5, respectively.

-After evaluating various LLMs including GPT-4 [28], GPT-3.5-Turbo, text-davinci-003 [27], Alpaca [42], Vicuna 2 [8], Llama 2 [44], we found that only GPT-4 is powerful enough to in-context learn a robot walking behavior using our designed prompt.
+After evaluating various LLMs including GPT-4 [27], GPT-3.5-Turbo, text-davinci-003 [26], Alpaca [41], Vicuna 2 [8], Llama 2 [43], we found that only GPT-4 is powerful enough to in-context learn a robot walking behavior using our designed prompt.
 During the experiments, we set GPT-4's temperature to 0 to minimize the variance.